Flock Safety: Corporate history

 Flock was founded in 2017.
-It was co-founded by three Georgia Tech alumni: Garrett Langley (chief executive officer), Paige Todd (chief people officer), and Matt Feury (chief technology officer).
+It was co-founded by three Georgia Tech alumni: Garrett Langley, Paige Todd, and Matt Feury.
 It began as a side project in which the three co-founders built their first video surveillance cameras by hand around Langley's dining room table.
 When a DeKalb County detective told Langley that his camera product had helped with solving a home break-in, Langley called the two other co-founders and told them to quit their jobs.
+They joined the Summer 2017 batch of Y Combinator, who provided some of the initial funding.